 * Remember that you can combine different teachings and subjects.
-For example, taking various career and personality quizzes can target both Autonomy and Social Participation and ESL learning targets.
+For example, writing a cover letter using a computer can target Science, Preparation for the job market and ESL learning targets.

 You can contact your education consultant if you have more question.